twbs/bootstrap/site/content/docs/4.3/utilities/borders.md

 ## Border color

 Change the border color using utilities built on our theme colors.
+We've also included a subset of our gray colors to provide more flexibility.

 {{< example class="bd-example-border-utils" >}}
 {{< border.inline >}}